shawngraham/hist3812-f22/content/syllabus/schedule.md

 Before class on October 3rd, read [Interactive Fiction in the Humanities Classroom](https://programminghistorian.org/en/lessons/interactive-text-games-using-twine), a Programming Historian tutorial by Gabi Kiriloff.

-Take a paper that you have written elsewhere at Carleton that you really enjoyed and the material for which you know well.
-We will be considering how to express the argument of your paper via these two different platforms.
+Take a Wikipedia article for some historic event that captures your imagination.
+We'll storyboard and consider how to express the story via these two different platforms (taking into account what we've discussed in prior meetings).

 Your **Reflection** will include your thoughts on all of the work in this module; tie what you've read and heard  to what you've done.
 What is the main message of this module?
 How does it connect with your ideas for your Unessay?
 Your **Log** will be your record of your digital work in this module (including any Unessay work) - hiccups, successes, help found, help given. **Ephemera** is anything else you want to keep a record of, files created, screenshots, whatever.